Vartik-Vats/M1_C-Learn_App/2_Architecture/README.md

 ## LoginAccount
 In this flow chart, explain about the login function.
 ## AllFunctions
-In this flow chart, explaining the functions of the banking system how it works.
+In this flow chart, explaining the features after login in an account system how it works.